-DNA was isolated as described in Škaloud et al. (2014).
-Five molecular loci were amplified by PCR: the hyper variable nuclear ITS rDNA, plastid psaA, and mitochondrial coxI were obtained from the 69, 45 and 39 strains, respectively.
-Two additional molecular markers (nuclear SSU rDNA and plastid rbcL) were obtained from the five selected strains to assess the phylogenetic position and estimate the ages of S. sphagnicola lineages.
-The amplification of ITS rDNA was performed as described in Kynčlová, Škaloud, & Škaloudová (2010).
-Amplification of the psaA and coxI markers were performed according to Boo et al. (2010), with the newly designed forward cox primer Synura-cox1-F1 (5'-TTT GAT CCT GCA GGN GGD GG-3').
-Amplification of the SSU rDNA and rbcL was performed as described in Škaloud, Kristiansen, & Škaloudová (2013).
-The PCR products were purified and sequenced at Macrogen Inc. in Seoul, Korea, using ABI 3730 DNA analyzer (Applied Biosystems, USA).
+DNA was isolated as described by Škaloud et al. (2014).
+Five molecular loci were amplified by PCR (polymerase chain recation): the hypervariable nuclear internal transcribed spacer (ITS) rDNA, plastid psaA and mitochondrial coxl were obtained from the 69.45 and 39 strains, respectively.
+Two additional molecular markers (nuclear small subunit [SSU] rDNA and plastid rbcL) were obtained from the five selected strains to assess the phylogenetic position and estimate the ages of S. sphagnicola lineages.
+The amplification of ITS rDNA was performed as described by Kynčlová, Škaloud, and Škaloudová (2010).
+Amplification of the psaA and coxI markers were performed according to Boo et al. (2010), with the newly designed forward cox primer Synura-cox1-F1 (5'-TTTGATCCTGCAGGNGGDGG-3').
+Amplification of the SSU rDNA and rbcL was performed as described by Škaloud, Kristiansen, and Škaloudová (2013).
+The PCR products were purified and sequenced at Macrogen Inc., using an ABI 3730 DNA analyzer (Applied Biosystems).

-Multiple alignments of the ITS rDNA, psaA, coxI, rbcL and SSU rDNA loci sequences were either manually built in MEGA6 (Tamura, Stecher, Peterson, Filipski, & Kumar, 2013) or constructed using MAFFT v6, applying the Q-INS-i strategy (Katoh, Misawa, Kuma, & Miyata, 2002).
-The positions with deletions prevailing in a majority of sequences were removed from the alignment.
-The resulting datasets comprised of 447 nucleotide sites of the ITS rDNA, 958 sites of the psaA, 958 sites of the psaA, 542 sites of the coxI, 1,663 sites of the SSU rDNA, and 1,236 sites of the rbcL gene.
+Multiple alignments of the ITS rDNA, psaA, coxl, rbcL and SSU rDNA loci sequences were either manually built in MEGA6 (Tamura, Stecher, Peterson, Filipski, & Kumar, 2013) or constructed using MAFFT version 6, applying the Q-INS-i strategy (Katoh, Misawa, Kuma, & Miyata, 2002).
+Positions with deletions prevailing in a majority of sequences were removed from the alignment.
+The resulting data sets comprised 447 nucleotide sites of the ITS rDNA, 958 sites of the psaA, 958 sites of the psaA, 542 sites of the coxl, 1,663 sites of the SSU rDNA and 1,236 sites of the rbcL gene.